You found our list of the best Skype games.

 Online murder mysteries are games that ask participants to roleplay a crime story and figure out which character is a killer.
 Playing a character helps coworkers socialize without the pressures of presenting their best selves to colleagues.
 Not to mention, the mystery gives participants’ brains a good workout and teaches teammates how to collaborate online.

 To play a virtual murder mystery game on Skype, first choose a mystery, then send each attendee a part.
 Participants will read through the script, look for clues, share suspicions, and deduce the identity of the killer together.
 Skype’s file-sharing and screen-sharing features make it easy to view clues together.
 Bonus points if any teams or characters dress the part!

 Check out our list of the best virtual murder mystery games.

 10. Team building quiz

 Team building quizzes help remote colleagues get to know each other better.
 To make a team quiz, use the poll feature in Skype.
-Pose a question to the group, and show results.
-You can run a mini quiz with one question per meeting, or ask a series of questions.
+Pose a question to the group and show the results.
+You can run a mini quiz with one question per meeting or ask a series of questions.
 Feel free to discuss answers and bond over experiences.

 Here are some good questions for team building quizzes:

 - What is your favorite part of working here?